-The service, as part of Ola’s O2ForIndia initiative, will start rolling out in Bangalore, starting this week.
-From an initial set of 500 oxygen concentrators, Ola and GiveIndia plan to scale it up across the country with up to 10,000 concentrators in the coming weeks, the company said.
+As part of Ola’s O2ForIndia initiative, the service will start rolling out in Bangalore starting this week.
+The company said that from an initial set of 500 oxygen concentrators, Ola and GiveIndia plan to scale it up across the country with up to 10,000 concentrators in the coming weeks.

 “We must come together and help our communities during these unprecedented times.
 With the O2ForIndia initiative in partnership with GiveIndia, we will provide free and easy access to oxygen concentrators to those in need.
 We hope this initiative brings much-needed support during these very difficult times and helps in mitigating the pain and the anxiety among those impacted.” said Bhavish Aggarwal, Chairman and Group CEO, Ola, in a statement.

-Once the patient gets better and no longer requires the concentrator, Ola will pick the device and return it to GiveIndia to supply for the next patient.
-This entire experience will be seamless and the oxygen concentrator, as well as the doorstep delivery and pickup, will be completely free for consumers, the company said.
+Once the patient gets better and no longer requires the concentrator, Ola will pick up the device and return it to GiveIndia to supply for the next patient.
+The company said that this entire experience will be seamless, and the oxygen concentrator, as well as the doorstep delivery and pickup, will be completely free for consumers.